-- 2.2.17.
-Development should maintain and, where possible, enhance the special quality of the open countryside setting of the village, especially the relationship between the Castle and the planned settlement, as originally designed,22 and take account of the New Buckenham Landscape and Heritage Assessment. - 2.2.18.
-Notable views that illustrate the village's countryside setting (Figures 13, 14) should not be compromised.23 Applications for new developments should be accompanied by an illustrated impact assessment to demonstrate that important views are not compromised.
+- 2.2.19.
+Development should maintain and, where practicable, enhance the special quality of the open countryside setting of the village, especially the relationship between the Castle and the planned settlement25 and take account of the New Buckenham Landscape and Heritage Assessment. - 2.2.20.
+As appropriate to their scale, nature and location, the design, massing and orientation of new development proposals should respect the important village views as identified in Figures 13 and 14.
+Development proposals which have an unacceptable impact on the identified important village views will not be supported.

-20 National Planning Policy Framework paras 185, 200 & 200, Breckland Local Plan COM 01.
+21 National Planning Policy Framework paras 185, 200 & 200, Breckland Local Plan COM 01.